 ***Before ordering wallpaper, I recommend reading this post to help you avoid making costly mistakes.
 Unfortunately, wallpaper is never returnable.
 That’s right; not even if it’s shrinkwrap sealed and unopened.

-This first idea to get a custom look for a budget window treatment is not for the plain tangerine curtains but for the plain white roller shade.
+This first idea to get a custom look for a budget window treatment is not for the plain tangerine curtains, but for the plain white roller shade.

-Yes, a talented designer, Darnetha, stenciled the roller shade!
+A talented designer, Darnetha, stenciled the roller shade!

 But, not only do I love the stencil design, her use of color is fantastic and fun.